 As in our world, the rise in unemployment fuels support for the far left and the far right.
 Benito Mussolini takes over in Italy.
 Carol II establishes a royal dictatorship in Romania.
 The threat of a communist takeover in Germany convinces the conservative Prussian establishment to do a deal with the Social Democrats, who form a coalition with the Center Party and German National People’s Party.
 (In the real world, the German center-right unwisely refused a coalition with the Social Democrats and brought Adolf Hitler to power instead.)

 Far-right leagues in France, led by François de La Rocque — the Jean-Marie Le Pen of his time — riot in Paris on February 6, 1934.
-The Soviet-backed Communists, led by Léon Blum, win the election in 1936.
+The Socialists and Soviet-backed Communists, led by Léon Blum, win the election in 1936.
 Either could give us a pathway to an aggressive France.

 The Communist option